Mixing & Mastering

 • Extended Edit (additional stems must be supplied)

-By adding + Mixed Stems Mastered to your order, you will receive back all mixed stems mastered through the exact same mastering chain as the stereo mix.
-Mastered stems can be used for film and TV licensing as well as remix purposes and further production.
+By adding + Mixed Stems Mastered to your order, you will receive all mixed stems mastered through the same mastering chain as the stereo mix.
+These mastered stems are ideal for film and TV licensing, remix purposes, or further production.

-By adding + Additional Dolby Atmos Masters to your order, you will receive back any of the following additional mixes mastered in Dolby Atmos.
+By adding + Additional Dolby Atmos Masters to your order, you will receive any of the following additional mixes, mastered in Dolby Atmos.
+This ensures all versions of your song maintain the same immersive 3D sound quality.

 • Instrumental